r0nlt/Space-Radiation-Tolerant/README.md

 **Email:** spacelabsai@gmail.com

-**Version:** v1.0.1
+**Version:** v1.0.2 (In Development)
-**Coming Soon** v1.0.2 Radiation Tolerant AI Native Embedded Database
+**Status:** Development Phase - AI Native Database Implementation

 A C++ software framework for implementing machine learning models that can operate reliably in radiation environments, such as space.
 This framework is meant to extend fault tolerance to machine learning.
 RadML is a custom library focused to engineer systems resilient to radiation effects in Space Environments.
+Currently the framework explores embedded databases using VAE nerual network alongside LMDB (Lightning Mememory Mapped Database).

 ## About Space-Radiation-Tolerant

 Space-Radiation-Tolerant is a research project by Rishab Nuguru with core principles focused around sustainability in space.
-RadML was designed to help democratize space.
+RadML was designed to help provide cost effecient solution for COTS processors as AI demand increases.

 Status:
-July 30 2025
+July 5 2025
-- Paper has been presented at QRS 2025, awaiting peer review and publication
+- Paper published!
 - PyTorch Integration
 - cleaning up codebase
 - increase in better documentation